lklic/idios/README.md

   milvus does some housekeeping background task ?)
 - Batching insertions in milvus has a very significant impact : 1000 individual insertions take ~7 s, but inserting a 1000-batch takes ~100ms
-- Batching feature computations has a smaller impact : 100 individual computations take ~9.3s, but 100-batch computation takes ~6.7s
+- Batching embedding computations has a smaller impact : 100 individual computations take ~9.3s, but 100-batch computation takes ~6.7s
 - Querying by url takes around 400ms
-- Downloading an image and computing its vit_b32 features takes around 200ms
+- Downloading an image and computing its vit_b32 embedding takes around 200ms
 - Inserting an image takes around 4ms

 ## References